autorope/donkeycar/docs/guide/create_application.md

 If you have assigned a non-standard address to your board, then adjust the address in the myconfig.py `PCA9685_I2C_ADDR`.
 If your board is on another bus, then you can specify that with the `PCA9685_I2C_BUSNUM`.

+> Jetson Nano: set __PCA9685_I2C_BUSNUM = 1__ in your __myconfig.py__

 ## Joystick setup

 If you plan to use a joystick, take a side track over to [here](/parts/controllers/#joystick-controller).

+## Camera Setup

+If you are on a raspberry pi and using the recommended pi camera, then no changes are needed to your __myconfg.py__.
+If you are using a Jetson Nano with a Sony IMX219 based camera, then you will want edit your __myconfg.py__ to have:
+___CAMERA_TYPE = "CSIC"__

+CVCAM is a camera type that has worked for USB cameras when OpenCV is setup.
+This requires additional setup for [OpenCV](https://pypi.org/project/opencv-python/).

+WEBCAM is a camera type that uses the pygame library, also typically for USB cameras.
+That requires additional setup for [pygame](https://www.pygame.org/wiki/GettingStarted).

+## Troubleshooting

+If you are having troubles with your camera, check out our [Discourse FAQ for hardware troubleshooting](https://donkey.discourse.group/t/faq-troubleshooting/33).
+Check this forum for more help.

 -------